IntAlert/facebook-page-scaper/README.md

 Below are further details of the three components of the app.

 ## Context
 This app will be used to collect data for research by International Alert on public Facebook pages that we host in the Eurasia region.
 We have a strict and well-publicised policy of removing posts/comments that are derogatory or abusive towards any ethnic group and we remove these as part of our moderation process.

-However, it is these inappropriate comments that form the most important part of our research.
+These inappropriate comments form the most important part of our research.
 Understanding the language used in regions of conflict / post-conflict informs our strategy for reducing any intra-community tensions.

 We currently do this analysis by hand and need a quick and robust tool to replace.